-Mayfair Diagnostics is proud to announce that we are the first medical imaging company in Canada to offer private pay body composition profile (BCP) services!
+Mayfair Diagnostics is the first medical imaging company in Canada to offer private pay body composition profile (BCP) services!
 Using our MRI technology and an artificial intelligence and bioinformatics platform, BCP MRI provides an individualized description of a person’s body composition based on a rapid MRI scan.

 Body composition describes the percentage of fat, bone, and muscle in your body.
 Measurements are taken to find out what percentage of your body weight is fat, which can indicate how healthy you are.